jesababon/express-crud-hp/readme.md

 Students of Hogwarts are split into separate houses.
 Create the route handler and controller for `/houses`.

-The controller should have a route that renders from the `views/houses/index.html` file.
+The controller should have a route that renders from the `views/houses/index.ejs` file.
 It will ask the model to query the database for all houses then send that data with the view render.

 The model will have a function to return a promise that will retrieve all of the houses.

 In the view iterate over the houses.
 Each iteration will create a div on the page with class "house", that contains an h2, and an img tag.
-The h2 tag should be dynamically populated to create a link to the house by its id, i.e: `<a href="/houses/{{ id }}">{{ name }}r</a>`.
+The h2 tag should be dynamically populated to create a link to the house by its id.
 The img tag should contain the img url obtained from the database.

 ### Part 4 - Accio All Students from a House - More Reading

 You've shown the houses together, but the house heads need a list of all of the students they are in charge of.
 Build a dynamic route in your `houses` controller for `/houses/:id` that will ask the model to query the database for all the students in the given house based on the house id.
-It will then render the `views/houses/show.html` view with the data.
+It will then render the `views/houses/show.ejs` view with the data.

 In the model create a function that will return a promise to get all students whose `house_id` value matches `:id` supplied by the route call.